-An interview with Marc Baaij, former BCG consultant and strategy professor at the Rotterdam School of Management
+An interview with Marc Baaij, a former BCG consultant and current Professor of Strategy at Rotterdam School of Business

 "It used to be that the only way to learn anything about management consulting was simply to become a management consultant," said Marc Baaij.
 In the beginning, there were no info sessions, coffee chats, industry books like The McKinsey Way, or well visited websites where the McKinseys, BCGs and Bains of the world shared their research.
 If you wanted to learn about management consulting, there was no easy access - you simply had to get the job to find out.

 In this post, we sit down with Marc Baaij, a former BCG consultant who joined the firm in 1998 and helped establish the BCG Amsterdam research team before returning to academia to teach strategic management and problem solving at the Rotterdam School of Management.
 Given Marc's unique perspective as a former consultant who now studies the industry through an academic lens, we'll delve into the rise of the management consulting industry, the challenges it faces and how he expects the leading firms to cope with it.

 It is quite possible that no industry has benefitted more from the unstoppable rise of complexity in business than the management consulting industry has.
 Today's companies have to manage global supply chains, hedge against currency fluctuations, navigate a landscape of changing government regulations, master the nuances of large and varied global markets, market and brand themselves effectively across a myriad of marketing channels and organize themselves effectively to succeed... and that is, of course, just a partial list.